Higher-order models capture changes in controllability of temporal networks: Higher-Order Analysis of Controllability

-Following a similar approach to interpreting controllability as the propagation of independent control signals from driver nodes, in the following we quantitatively study how ``connected'' the causal topology of a temporal network is.
-Intuitively, the ``more connected'' a temporal network is, the faster the propagation of control signals and the faster we can control the system.
+As argued in \cite{Scholtes2014a,Scholtes2016,Lambiotte2018}, a major benefit of such higher-order models is that they better capture the \emph{causal topology} of temporal networks, which helps to improve the modelling of dynamical processes as well as network analytic methods.
+Previous studies have shown that the effect of the ordering of links on the causal topology can be understood analytically based on the spectral properties of higher-order generalisations of graph Laplacians~\cite{Scholtes2014a}.
+Because controllability is a propagation of independent control signals, we follow a similar approach by using spectral properties of higher-order matrix representations to quantitatively assess how ``connected'' the causal topology of a temporal network is.
+Intuitively, the ``better connected'' a temporal network is, the faster the propagation of control signals and the faster we are able to achieve control of the the full system.
 This level of connectivity is captured by the algebraic connectivity of the network topology, which is defined as the second-smallest eigenvalue, $\lambda_2$, of its Laplacian matrix.
-We thus hypothesize that the slow-down or speed-up of controllability observed in the empirical data sets can be explained by changes in the algebraic connectivity of second-order networks that are due to the ordering of links.
+Additionally, the time required to achive full controllability is the first time when every node receives at least one control signal, which is similiar to the first hitting time of a random walk process, which can also be captured by $\lambda_2$ \cite{Lin2013}.
+Despite that achieving network controllability is more rigid than a diffusion or random walk process, based on the above reasoning, we first hypothesise that the slow-down or speed-up of controllability observed in the empirical data sets, can be explained by changes in the algebraic connectivity of second-order networks.

-Figure~\ref{res:algebraic}(a) compares the algebraic connectivity $\lambda_2$ of the second-order time-aggregated network for each of the empirical data sets with the algebraic connectivity of a shuffled counterpart, with the constraint that $\delta=\delta_{Min}$. $\delta_{Min}$ denotes the smallest $\delta$ so that most of nodes in a system can reach each other through time respecting paths.
-We notice that for the five cases where we observed a slow-down in controllability, $\lambda_2$ for the empirical network is smaller than for its shuffled counterpart.
-For the (LT) data set, which is the only case in which we observed a speed-up, $\lambda_2$ for the empirical network is much larger than for the shuffled version.
+Figure.~\ref{res:algebraic}(a) compares the algebraic connectivity $\lambda_2$ of the second-order network for each empirical data set to the algebraic connectivity of its shuffled counterpart.
+We notice that for the five cases where we observed a slow-down in controllability, $\lambda_2$ for the empirical network is smaller than for the shuffled version.
+For the (LT) data set, which is the only case in which we observed a speed-up, $\lambda_2$ for the empirical network is larger than for the shuffled version.